FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.4-13 Positioner calibration

 Next, let's look at the third extended axis solution - the calibration method of the single-axis positioner.
 The positioner is composed of a rotating extension shaft.
 Select the number of the extension shaft and get the information to get the driver information of the corresponding extension shaft.
 We can configure parameters according to this information.
 The DH parameter is set to 0.
 Set the position of the robot relative to the extension axis, and the positioner is outside the extension axis.
-If you don’t want to calibrate, just click Save.
+If you don't want to calibrate, just click Save.
 At this time, the expansion axis can only move asynchronously.

 .. image:: teaching_pendant_software/040.png
    :width: 3in